 We have seen that the ideas and concepts from complexity theory are closer to the development of public administration than the scarce use of such theories in this domain would have led us to believe.
-Many of the ideas and concepts of complexity theory are a good fit with modern ideas of complex decision making, complex strategies and processes, and the emergent characteristics of processes and institutions in public administration, such as co-evolution, non-linearity and the fitness landscape, or are more radical in their concepts are fairly similar to existing notions in public administration, such as dynamics and feedback.
+Many of the ideas and concepts of complexity theory are a good fit with modern ideas of complex decision making, complex strategies and processes, and the emergent characteristics of processes and institutions in public administration theory.
+However, some ideas are relatively newer to public administration, such as co-evolution, non-linearity and the fitness landscape, or are more radical in their conception than comparable concepts in public administration.
+Finally, some other concepts are fairly similar to existing notions in public administration, such as dynamics and feedback.
 In that sense, ideas from complexity theory can be regarded as the next generation of ideas that have come forth as a result of the use of earlier theories and because of the problems recently experienced in public administration.